Okipa/laravel-medialibrary-ext/README.md

 ## Documentation

-Find the complete package documentation here : https://docs.spatie.be/laravel-medialibrary/v7.
+Find the complete package documentation here: https://docs.spatie.be/laravel-medialibrary/v7.

 ## Installation

 This extension package is a fork from the original [spatie/laravel-medialibrary](https://github.com/spatie/laravel-medialibrary) one.

-As so, you should uninstall the original package if you installed it to avoid conflicts :
+As so, you should uninstall the original package if you installed it to avoid conflicts:

 ```bash
 composer remove spatie/laravel-medialibrary
 ```

-Then, install the extension package via composer :
+Then, install the extension package via composer:

 ```bash
 composer require "okipa/laravel-medialibrary-ext:^7.0"
 ```

-Follow the original package installation instructions :
+Follow the original package installation instructions:

 * https://github.com/spatie/laravel-medialibrary#installation
 * https://docs.spatie.be/laravel-medialibrary/v7/installation-setup

-Finally, you can publish the extension translation files if needed with :
+Finally, you can publish the extension translation files if needed with:

 ```bash
 php artisan vendor:publish --provider="Spatie\MediaLibrary\MediaLibraryServiceProvider" --tag="translations"